damselfly

 Build for trust.

-Every element must be transparent, explainable, auditable, and governed with the participation of affected communities.
+Every element must be transparent, explainable, and governed with the participation of affected communities.
+The risks of intelligent orchestration are as real as the opportunities.

 The Founder